$50+ Million Recovered Since 2015

 What is medical malpractice?

 If a patient is harmed by a doctor whose actions fell below accepted standards of medical care, the patient can file a medical malpractice lawsuit in Pennsylvania.
-This could include a number of negligent actions, including:
+This may involve a number of negligent actions, including:

 - failing to diagnose or misdiagnosing a condition,